QABrandon/timer/README.md

    npm run dev
    ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:5173`

+## 🌐 Live Demo

+Visit the live application: **https://interview-timer.netlify.app**

 ## 🛠️ Built With